trevorsmay/The-A-Team/README.md

 ### Individual Responsibilities

-Serena developed the landing/splash page with the login template.
-Trevor and Zac worked on the APIs and the application look and feel.
-Paul worked on the Firebase database connection.
+Serena developed the landing/splash page with a slideshow background of cool travel locations and the login template.
+Trevor and Zac worked on the APIs, JavaScript, and the application look and feel.
+Trevor implemented the date widget to select and validate start/end travel dates in the form.
+Paul worked on the Firebase database connection and JavaScript.

 ### Challenges

 The biggest challenge was merging the different individual efforts into the application repository.
 We had a number of merge conflicts which were resolved by the group working as a team.
 Some of the APIs we initially worked with did not prove successful.
 We continued searching until we found APIs that worked.
-Some APIs worked on our local machines but did not work on GitHub do to GitHub policies (for example requiring a https connection).
+Some APIs worked on our local machines but did not work on GitHub due to GitHub policies (for example requiring a https connection).

 ### Improvements

-- Add multiple users/trips functionality
+- Add multiple users/trips functionality.
+- Add new APIs for activities, hotels, and other travel related information.
-- Store historical trips/itineraries
+- Store historical trips/itineraries.
-- Share itineraries
+- Share itineraries.
 - Administrator functionality to see all users/trips/itineraries - useful for a company that needs to see all employee trips.
 - Use Firebase authentication for login function.
 - Allow for direct insertion of itinerary items from a search API.
 - Develop a settings function to let user set display and other preferences.
 - Improve the mobile responsiveness of this app.
-- Create a PDF of this itinerary.
+- Create a PDF of the itinerary.
 - Improved user input validation.

 ### Technologies Used